eslint/eslint/docs/src/contribute/contribute-core-rule.md

 ## Rule Writing Documentation

 For full reference information on writing rules, refer to [Custom Rules](../extend/custom-rules).
-Both custom rules and core rules have the same structure and API.
+Both custom rules and core rules have the same API.
 The primary difference between core and custom rules are:

 1. Core rules are included in the `eslint` package.
-1. Core rules must adhere to the structure documented on this page.
+1. Core rules must adhere to the conventions documented on this page.

-## Core Rule Structure
+## File Structure

 Each core rule in ESLint has three files named with its identifier (for example, `no-extra-semi`).